redcode/Z80/documentation/Installation.rst

    Build the testing tool. |br| |nl|
    The default is ``NO``.

-The second group of package-specific options configures the source code of the library by predefining macros that enable optional implementations:
+The second group of package-specific options configures the source code of the library by predefining macros that enable :ref:`optional features <Introduction:Optional features>`:

 .. option:: -DZ80_WITH_EXECUTE=(YES|NO)